- Treatment for erectile dysfunction with Viagra®

 Viagra® contains sildenafil (as sildenafil citrate), which belongs to a group of medicines known as PDE-5 inhibitors.
 It works by helping to increase blood flow to the penis during sexual stimulation.
 Viagra® does not cause an erection on its own; sexual stimulation is required.

 Viagra® film-coated tablets are available in different strengths.
-The dose prescribed depends on individual health factors and must be determined by a clinician following a medical assessment.
+The dose prescribed depends on individual health factors and must be determined by a UK-registered prescriber following a medical assessment.

 Access Viagra® following an online medical consultation